KNSTNMarkevich/VanillaJSCalculator/README.md

 # Calculator on JS without any libraries.

-# The calculator can perform operations with fractional and negative values
+# The calculator can made operations with fractional and negative values